 I believed that a Master’s degree was the next milestone in my career to help me accomplish my goals.

 The degree itself appealed to me greatly, not only because it equips me with the essential knowledge to become a specialist in Human Resource Management but also because the curriculum satisfies my wide-ranging intellectual curiosity and intense interest in employee relations.

-Having previously studied at NTU I felt that I was working under the guidance of great professors and that I was fully supported through my studies.
-This gave me the full confidence that I would certainly be able to exploit my potential to its fullest and was the main reason I chose to study at NTU.
+Having previously studied at NBS (Nottingham Business School) I felt that I was working under the guidance of great professors and that I was fully supported through my studies.
+This gave me the full confidence that I would certainly be able to exploit my potential to its fullest and was the main reason I chose to study at NBS.

 Why did you choose to study HRM and what did you enjoy about it?

 During the MSc Human Resource Management degree my studies have been industry relevant, career-focused and taught by tutors who are experts in their field.
 I believe this will enable me to benefit from every opportunity to develop an exciting career as a human resource professional.

 A key feature that attracted me to the degree was how it combines the theoretical side with the practical and this represents my favourite aspect of my experience on the course.